aseprite/docs/fx.md

 ![diagram of outline menu](fx/outline.png)

 The outline menu adds an outline around the sprite or the selected content.
-The algorithm outlines any shape that is not the *Background Color*.
+The algorithm outlines any shape that is not the *Background Color*. *Shortcut:* <kbd>Shift+O</kbd>.

 * **Outline Color**: Sets the color of the outline.
 * **Background Color**: Sets the background color for the outline algorithm to detect.
 The algorithm outlines any shape that is not the *Background Color*.